Mostly, it was just that no one had ever really given her the chance.

 The girls range in ages from 8 to 18, with the majority of the after-school attendees coming from the neighborhood surrounding the Foundation.
 Some of the summer camp participants come from towns much further away – sometimes simply because they have a deep interest in one of the track and field sports, like shot put, discus or javelin.

-Thanks to the $12,500 grant from the Spirit of St. Louis Women’s Fund, the girls got
+Thanks to the $12,500 grant from the Spirit of St. Louis Women’s Fund, the girls got to try a variety of new experiences this summer.

 “One thing we did was make tennis shoe gardens,” Mensey said.
 “We’d have the girls take a tennis shoe, decorate it, and fill it up with soil.
 Then we put seeds in it and grow flowers in it.”